LEAF: Language-EEG Aligned Foundation Model for Brain-Computer Interfaces: Method

-\paragraph{Semantic Alignment with Textual Targets} Given the ground-truth label $y \in \mathcal{C}$, we obtain its textual prototype embedding $\mathbf{e}_{\text{tgt}} \in \mathbb{R}^k$ by encoding the corresponding class name with the same frozen language model used for instructions:
+\paragraph{Textual Prototype-based Semantic Alignment} Given the ground-truth label $y \in \mathcal{C}$, we obtain its textual prototype embedding $\mathbf{e}_{\text{tgt}} \in \mathbb{R}^k$ by encoding the corresponding class name with the same frozen language model used for instructions:

 Using the same encoder for both instructions and labels ensures that they are represented in a shared semantic space.
-To align $\mathbf{h}$ with its semantic prototype, we minimize a cosine similarity loss between them:
+To align the instruction-conditioned EEG representation with its semantic prototype, we minimize a cosine similarity loss:

 where $\mathbb{I}[y=c]$ is the indicator function for the ground-truth class.
-This objective enforces $\mathbf{h}$ to be maximally aligned with its corresponding prototype $\mathbf{e}_{\text{tgt}}$ while remaining orthogonal to irrelevant ones.
+This objective encourages $\hat{\mathbf{h}}$ to be close to its corresponding prototype $\mathbf{e}_{\text{tgt}}$, thereby promoting class-discriminative organization in the shared EEG--language embedding space.
 As a result, EEG embeddings and language prototypes cohabit a shared latent space $\mathcal{Z}$, where distances reflect cross-modal semantic consistency and class-level discriminability.